okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/CAPTCHAApi.md

 Delete CAPTCHA Instance

-Delete a CAPTCHA instance by `id`.
+Delete a CAPTCHA instance by `captchaId`.
 If the CAPTCHA instance is currently being used in the org, the delete will not be allowed.

 ### Example
 ```csharp